suit-wg/architecture/draft-ietf-suit-architecture.md

-If the application image contains the firmware consumer functionality, as described above, then it is necessary that a working image is left on the device to ensure that the bootloader can roll back to a working firmware image to re-do the firmware download since the bootloader itself does not have enough functionality to fetch a firmware image plus manifest from a firmware server over the Internet.
+If the application image contains the firmware consumer functionality, as described above, then it is necessary that a working image is left on the device.
+This allows the bootloader to roll back to a working firmware image to execute a firmware download if the bootloader itself does not have enough functionality to fetch a firmware image plus manifest from a firmware server over the Internet.
 A multi-stage bootloader may soften this requirement at the expense of a more sophisticated boot process.